 All UNM policies which pertain primarily to faculty and academic matters are placed in the Faculty Handbook.
 The scope of Faculty Handbook policies is established by the "Faculty Constitution" and the right to review and take action on these policies is granted to the faculty by UNM Board of Regents Policy 5.1 "The Faculty's Role in the University's Academic Mission."
 The Faculty Handbook shall be controlling in any faculty and academic matters in which there is an inconsistency between the Faculty Handbook and the University Administrative Policies and Procedures Manual, the University Catalog, or the Pathfinder.
-It is not the purpose of the Faculty Handbook shall be controlling in all matters in which there is inconsistency.
+It is not the purpose of the Faculty Handbook to serve as a manual of school/college and departmental policies or procedures; however, the Faculty Handbook shall be controlling in all matters in which there is inconsistency.